Click here to make your soft cheese selection

 These cheeses make up an incredibly popular area of our cheese counters.
 The group comprises all of those brie or camembert style cheeses that sooner or later ooze lazily across your cheese board and dribble off the end (into a waiting, appreciative mouth!)
-These cheeses are not necessarily made with cows' milk but can be made with any variety, goat and sheep milk included.
+These cheeses are not necessarily made with cows' milk but can be made with any variety, goat, sheep and buffalo milk included.

 To make soft cheeses, after the rennet has worked its magic on the milk the curds are left quite large as moisture needs to be retained, and are put into moulds.
 These are left for a period of time to allow the pressure of the curds to squeeze out more of the whey.
 The moulds are then removed and the soft curds are placed on mats.

 A mould called Penicillium Candidum is introduced to the milk, sprayed onto the cheese or on to the mats that the cheese sits on.
 This results in the cheese growing a fluffy white coat and after a while, the inside of the cheese turning into a soft gooey paste.
 This is why soft cheeses are also known as 'mould ripening cheeses'.
 As the white coat forms, it breaks down the curd and also helps to protect the cheese.

 The white coat of these cheeses can be added to with the addition of ash or charcoal, something that is predominantly associated with goats cheeses.
 This has benefits in terms of aesthetics - the cheese is distinctive to look at, and also in the fact that charcoal is known to be an effective aid for the digestion.